yahorbarkouski/superjobs/README.md

 1. Job postings should be **as public as possible** – so that as many job-seekers as possible can find them;
 2. Job platform business model **shouldn't cut off needy companies that cannot afford it**;
 3. The more **personalised job search** and filtering tools that exist, the more candidates will be able to find the right vacancies;
-4. Innovative job search systems **should answer the "How"** rather than the "What" to cover as many job-seeker preferences as possible.
+4. Innovative job search systems **should answer the "How"** and take the "What" **for granted** to cover as many job-seeker preferences as possible.

 ## Approach comparison